woodard/libabigail/doc/manuals/abicompat.rst

   * --help

-    Displays a short help about the command and exit.
+    Display a short help about the command and exit.

   * --list-undefined-symbols|-u